-November 2018
+August 2019

-CIRRELT-2018-45
+Bureau de Montréal

-Bureaux de Montréal : Université de Montréal Pavillon André-Aisenstadt C.P.
-6128, succursale Centre-ville Montréal (Québec) Canada H3C 3J7 Téléphone : 514 343-7575 Télécopie : 514 343-7121 Bureaux de Québec : Université Laval Pavillon Palasis-Prince 2325, de la Terrasse, bureau 2642 Québec (Québec) Canada G1V 0A6 Téléphone: 418 656-2073 Télécopie : 418 656-2073 www.cirrelt.ca
+Université de Montréal C.P.
+6128, succ.
+Centre-Ville Montréal (Québec) H3C 3J7 Tél.: 1-514-343-7575 Télécopie : 1-514-343-7121

-UQÀM
+Bureau de Québec

-ÉTS
+Université Laval, 2325, rue de la Terrasse Pavillon Palasis-Prince, local 2415 Québec (Québec) G1V 0A6 Tél.: 1-418-656-2073 Télécopie : 1-418-656-2624

-HEC MONTRĒAL
+A Branch-and-Cut-and-Price Algorithm for the Multi-Trip Separate Pickup and Delivery Problem with Time Windows at Customers and Facilities1

-Andrea Bettinelli, Valentina Chacchiani, Teodor Gabriel Crainic3,\, Daniele Vigo
+Andrea Bettinelli1, Valentina Chacchiani2, Teodor Gabriel Crainic^{3,}, Daniele Vigo2

-- OPTIT Srl, Viale Amendola 56/D, 40026 Imola (BO), Italy - DEI, University of Bologna, Viale del Risorgimento 2, 40136 Bologna, Italy - Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) and Department of Management and Technology, Université du Québec à Montréal, P.O.
+- 1 OPTIT Srl, Viale Amendola 56/D, 40026 Imola (BO), Italy - 2 DEI, University of Bologna, Viale del Risorgimento 2, 40136 Bologna, Italy - 3 Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) and Department of Management and Technology, Université du Québec à Montréal, P.O.
 Box 8888, Station Centre-Ville, Montréal, Canada H3C 3P8

 Abstract.
-We study the Multi-trip Separate Pickup and Delivery Problem with Time Windows at Customers and Facilities (MT-PDTWCF), arising in the context of two-tiered city logistics systems.
+We study the Multi-trip Separate Pickup and Delivery Problem with Time Windows at Customers and Facilities (MT-PDTWCF), arising in two-tiered city logistics systems.
 The first tier refers to the transportation between the city distribution centers, in the outskirts of the city, and intermediate facilities, while the second tier refers to the transportation of goods between the intermediate facilities and the (pickup and delivery) customers.
 We focus on the second tier, and consider that customers and facilities have time windows in which they can be visited.
 Waiting is possible at waiting stations for free or at customers and facilities at a given cost or penalty.
-Therefore, it is relevant to synchronize the arrivals of vehicles at facilities and customers with the corresponding time windows.
+Therefore, it is relevant to coordinate the arrivals of vehicles at facilities and customers with the corresponding time windows.
 The MT-PDTWCF calls for determining minimum (fixed, routing and waiting) cost multi-trip routes, for a given fleet of vehicles, to service separately pickup and delivery customers, while taking into account vehicle capacity and time windows both at customers and facilities.
-This problem, recently introduced in the literature, generalizes several variants of the Vehicle Routing Problem.
 We propose the first exact algorithm for MT-PDTWCF, namely a Branch-and-Cut-and-Price algorithm.
-It is based on column generation, where the pricing problem is solved by a bi-directional dynamic programming algorithm designed to cope with the features of the problem.
+It is based on column generation, where the pricing problem is solved by a bidirectional dynamic programming algorithm designed to cope with the features of the problem.
 Subset-row and rounded capacity inequalities are adapted to deal with MT-PDTWCF and inserted in the Branch-and-Cut-and-Price algorithm.
 The performance of the proposed algorithm is tested on benchmark instances with up to 200 customers, showing its effectiveness.

-Keywords: Discrete optimization, separate Pickup and Delivery Problem, branch-and-cutand-Price, bi-directional dynamic programming.
+Keywords: Routing, separate pickup and delivery problem, branch-and-cut-and-price, bidirectional dynamic programming.

 Acknowledgements.
 This work was partially funded by the Discovery Grant and the Discovery Accelerator Supplements programs of the Natural Science and Engineering Research Council of Canada (NSERC), and the Strategic Clusters program of the Fonds québécois de la recherche - Nature et les Technologies (FRQNT).
-This research is also based upon work supported by the Air Force Office of Scientific Research under award numbers FA9550-17-1-0025 and FA9550-17-1-0234.
+This research is also based upon work supported by the Air Force Once of Scientific Research under award numbers FA9550-17-1-0025 and FA9550-17-1-0234.
 During this project, the third author was Adjunct Professor with the Computer Science and Operations Research Department, Université de Montréal.
 Finally, the authors thank Dr. Phuong Khanh Nguyen for fruitful discussion on the topic.